 “Although a buzzword in recent years, workplace stress is not a new thing – it has been prevalent since modern times began with demanding work environments such as coal mines and factories causing extreme stress amongst their workers.
 Once an unspoken subject, it’s powerful and positive that businesses and their employees are now opening up about stress, anxiety, health problems and mental health.

 “Recognising the difference between stress and pressure is key.
-Pressure is usually present in most people’s working lives and it is important for us to understand that this can sometimes be a healthy thing.
-Pressure to succeed can ignite passion, help us to reach deadlines, and draw teams together to achieve great results.
+Pressure is usually present in most people’s working lives, and we need to understand that this can sometimes be a healthy thing.
+Pressure to succeed can ignite passion, help us to reach deadlines and draw teams together to achieve great results.
 Disagreements and challenges are a healthy indicator of an ambitious and engaged team – they are a huge part of business success!

 “Stress at work, on the other hand, more often than not comes down to the management of employees.
-Lack of support, breakdowns in communication, negative relationships, work overload or too little work, and sudden business changes can all be large contributors.
+Stress is a vector; lack of support, breakdowns in communication, negative relationships, work overload or too little work and sudden business changes can all be large contributors.
 Stress should be managed from the top-down, and directors should lead by example, communicate issues, and work flexibly and smartly to avoid stress.

 “One of the largest causes of stress – external factors – may be harder for bosses to manage.
-Employees’ family, relationships, money, and health worries are hard to control, can drastically add to workplace stress, and have a huge impact on mindset, work rate, and attitude.
+Employees’ family, relationships, money, and health worries are hard to control, can drastically add to workplace stress, and significantly impact the mindset, work rate, and attitude.

 “Empower your staff – managers should always provide a supportive and understanding environment where the team can make decisions without the fear factor of making an error and given the recognition they deserve for their success; this also helps to employees feeling overwhelmed.
 This doesn’t mean ill-considered or lazy mistakes are tolerated, but as long as there is a good reason for the action and they are aware of their limitations, they should not be disciplined.